 Board of Directors

-The UA Foundation is legally separate and distinct from the University of Alaska and is governed by its own Board of Directors.
-This all-volunteer board is composed of prominent Alaskans, the president of the University of Alaska, chancellors from each university (UAA/UAF/UAS), and two members of UA Board of Regents.
-The directors contribute their time, wisdom, and resources in support of the UA Foundation and the universities as well as provide external oversight of the UA Foundation's operations.
+The UA Foundation is legally separate and distinct from the University of Alaska and is governed by a board of directors.
+This all-volunteer board comprises prominent Alaskans, the president of the University of Alaska, chancellors from each university (UAA/UAF/UAS), and two members of UA Board of Regents.

 APCM Wealth Management for Individuals

 Laura Bruce, CFP®, ChFC®, is a pioneer for women in finance in Alaska and has over